 B Corps are for profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.

-We are proud to be Europe’s first largest B Corp certified food business in December 2019 with a score of 91.7 points.
+We were proud to be Europe’s first largest B Corp certified food business in December 2019 with a score of 91.7 points.

-The next certification will take place in 2022.
-In the meantime we are actively working on improving our positive impact on the different B Corp dimensions (governance, workers, environment, community, customers).
+B Corp is a journey and we’re continuously working on improving our positive impact on the different dimensions (governance, workers, environment, community, customers).

 Cooperating with our ecosystem is not only necessary, it is vital.
 We interact on a daily basis with most of our stakeholders and take all opportunities to get their feedback to improve our performance and as a result, our relationship.